PTroyP/ptroyp/README.md

 ## What I'm Currently Learning

-I've been deep-diving into JavaScript and Google Analytics.
+I've been deep-diving into JavaScript, React and Google Analytics.

 ## What I've Done So Far